-Group #1 MAT 171 or CHM 090

-Group #2 (DRE 097, or ENG 002, or ENG 110, or ENG 111) (DMA 010, DMA 020, DMA 030, DMA 040 and DMA 050 or MAT 003)

-Local Corequisites: Take: CHM 131A

-This course introduces the fundamental concepts of inorganic chemistry.
+Group #1 MAT 171 or CHM 090 Group #2 (DRE-097, or ENG 002, or ENG 110, or ENG 111) (DMA 010, DMA 020, DMA 030, DMA 040 and DMA 050 or MAT 003) Local Corequisites: Take: CHM 131A This course introduces the fundamental concepts of inorganic chemistry.
 Topics include measurement, matter and energy, atomic and molecular structure, nuclear chemistry, stoichiometry, chemical formulas and reactions, chemical bonding, gas laws, solutions, and acids and bases.
-Upon completion, students should be able to demonstrate a basic understanding of chemistry as it applies to other fields
+Upon completion, students should be able to demonstrate a basic understanding of chemistry as it applies to other fields College Transfer: This course has been approved for transfer under the CAA as a general education course in Natural Science.
+This course has been approved for transfer under the

-College Transfer: This course has been approved for transfer under the CAA as a general education course in Natural Science.
+This course has been approved for transfer under the ICAA as a general education course in Natural Science.